- November 30, 2018

 - We worked with the City of Boston to conduct consumer research to inform the design of its CSA program, Boston Saves.
 We continue to work with Boston Saves to understand how the program can better serve families and students as the city prepares to scale the program citywide.

-- Since 2014, we have worked with FUNd my Future, Pittsburgh’s CSA program.
+- Since 2014, we have worked with FUNd my Future, a CSA program in Pittsburgh.
 The program began at Propel Charter Schools, where we helped with program design.
-We are also providing evaluation and consulting support at FUNd my Future has expanded to serve the entire City of Pittsburgh.
+We are providing evaluation support as FUNd my Future has expanded to serve the entire City of Pittsburgh.

 Through research and partnerships, Commonwealth is committed to expanding financial opportunity for children and families with Children’s Savings Accounts and other policy innovations that target the wealth gap.